 Humphrey de Bohun, 3rd Earl of Hereford and of Essex, 1249-1298

-One of the principal noblemen who supported King Edward I in his conquest of Wales against Llywelyn ap Gruffydd but who turned against the King over Confirmatio Cartarum (Magna Carta).
-For years he held a bitter feud over the Marches with Gilbert, 7th Earl of Gloucester.
+A nobleman who supported King Edward I in his conquest of Wales against Llywelyn ap Gruffydd but who turned against the King over Magna Carta (scroll down for a more detailed Description)

 In stock